 We now present the constrained change-point optimization problem.
-The goal is to minimize the negative log-likelihood over all model parameters that validate the constraints (see Subsection \ref{subsec:collapsed}):
+The goal is to minimize the negative log-likelihood over all model parameters that validate the constraints (see Section \ref{subsec:collapsed}):

-It is a discrete optimisation problem.
+This is a discrete optimization problem.
 A naive exploration of the $2^{n-1}$ change-point positions is not feasible in practice.
 Due to the constraints, segments are dependent and $Q_n$ cannot be written as a sum over all segments.
 Therefore the algorithms of \cite{auger1989algorithms,jackson2005algorithm,killick2012optimal} are not applicable.

-\cite{hocking2017log} have shown that it is possible to optimize $Q_n$ using functional dynamic programming techniques.
+\cite{hocking2020constrained} have shown that it is possible to optimize $Q_n$ using functional dynamic programming techniques.
 The idea is to consider the quantity $Q_n$ as a function of the mean and the state of the last data-point:

-where we use the subscript $n$ to denote the number of data points analysed, $s$ to denote the state of the most recent transition, and $\theta$ the mean of the last data point.
+where we use the subscript $n$ to denote the number of data points analyzed, $s$ to denote the state of the most recent transition, and $\theta$ the mean of the last data point.

-By construction each $Q_n^s$ is a piecewise function and can be defined as the pointwise minimum of a finite number of functions, with the form of these functions depending on the loss used.
-In the package three analytical decompositions for the pieces of $Q_n^s$ are implemented: \begin{description} \item[L2 decomposition.] $f_1 : \theta \mapsto 1$, $f_2 : \theta \mapsto \theta$ and $f_3 : \theta \mapsto \theta^2$.
+By construction, each $Q_n^s$ is a piecewise function and can be defined as the pointwise minimum of a finite number of functions, with the form of these functions depending on the loss used.
+In the package three analytical decompositions for the pieces of $Q_n^s$ are implemented: \begin{description} \item[L2 decomposition.] $f_1: \theta \mapsto 1$, $f_2: \theta \mapsto \theta$ and $f_3: \theta \mapsto \theta^2$.
 This decomposition allows one to consider Gaussian (least-square), biweight and Huber loss functions;

-\item[Lin-log decomposition.] $f_1 : \theta \mapsto 1$, $f_2 : \theta \mapsto \theta$ and $f_3 : \theta \mapsto \log(\theta)$.
+\item[Lin-log decomposition.] $f_1: \theta \mapsto 1$, $f_2: \theta \mapsto \theta$ and $f_3: \theta \mapsto \log(\theta)$.
 This decomposition allows one to consider loss functions for Poisson and exponential models.
 It is also possible to consider a change in the variance of a Gaussian distribution of mean $0$\footnote{To be clear, in that case the log-likelihood is $\frac{1}{2} \log(\frac{1}{\sigma^2}) -\frac{y_t}{2\sigma^2}$ and we get the Lin-Log decomposition by taking $\theta=\frac{1}{\sigma^2}$};

-\item[Log-log decomposition.] $f_1 : \theta \mapsto 1$, $f_2 : \theta \mapsto \log(\theta)$ and $f_3 : \theta \mapsto \log(1-\theta)$.
+\item[Log-log decomposition.] $f_1: \theta \mapsto 1$, $f_2: \theta \mapsto \log(\theta)$ and $f_3: \theta \mapsto \log(1-\theta)$.
 This decomposition allows one to consider loss functions for the binomial and negative binomial likelihoods. \end{description}